 - Honorable discharge from active military duty in any branch of the United States' Armed Forces; OR

 - Current member in good standing in any branch of the United States' Armed Forces; OR

 - Successful completion of an internship in a Minnesota Correctional Facility in a related security area

 If you meet the above minimum qualifications, you may apply for further consideration.
-The Department of Corrections (DOC) will notify you by e-mail with the information on how to schedule an appointment to take the REACT test within a few days of your applying to this job posting.
-There is limited space available, and reservations for testing will be on a first come, first serve basis.
-You will be asked to verify that you meet the minimum qualifications at the time of the test.
+The Department of Corrections (DOC) will notify you by e-mail with the information on how to schedule your assessment and interview day and times within a few days of you applying to this job ID.
+There is limited space available, and reservations are on a first come, first serve basis.
+You will be asked to verify that you meet the minimum qualifications at the time of the assessment and interview.

 If you are offered a job, you must pass a physical examination, which is based on the job responsibilities.
 These components consist of a physical examination, a drug test, tuberculosis screening, and/or respirator clearance.
-For a copy of the Physical Demands Analysis, contact Heather Staff at (651) 361-7631 or firstname.lastname@example.org.
-In addition, an employee must receive a level 3 area exposure to Freeze+P (agency issued chemical irritant) which is a core training requirement of the MN DOC.
+At the time of the job offer, a copy of the Physical Demands Analysis (PDA) will be sent to finalist for review and signature.
+For a copy of the PDA prior to the job offer, contact Katie Wynn at (651) 361-7673 or email@example.com.
+In addition, an employee must receive an area exposure to a DOC approved chemical irritant, which is a core training requirement of the MN DOC.

 Criminal history and employment reference checks will be conducted on the successful candidate prior to an offer of employment.
 In addition, new employees will be fingerprinted by the DOC within the first 30 days of employment.